-If problems do happen, be proactive and talk to the management committee of your apartment, or your immediate neighbours if this is a house.
+If problems do happen, be proactive and talk to the management committee of your apartment, or your immediate neighbors if this is a house.
 People will appreciate you taking the initiative and not trying to hide or ignore the problem.

 We have had problems in the past, and we’ve fixed it largely by doing two things – charging a big deposit for possible problem guests and screening them by phone.

-Q: I enjoy running my short term let, but it’s stressful.
+Q: I enjoy running my short-term let, but it’s stressful.
 What can I do?

-A: There are many things you can do to cut down on your stress with Airbnb or other short term lets.
+A: There are many things you can do to cut down on your stress with Airbnb or other short-term lets.
 Please see this post which has some actionable points you can implement today!